IMW team train WA school teachers in Google Earth Pro as part of two way learning pilot

 Each year along with our National IMW, IMW Australia can provide four in-person workshops in any State across Australia.
 This includes forums, conferences or events that wish to host us.

-Check out our host the IMW page if you would like to apply to host our trainers at your next event.
+Or get in touch with us if you would like to apply to host our trainers at your next event.

 Previous